-Three key works on inequality in New Zealand have been published by Bridget Williams Books (BWB) in recent years.
-Inequality: A New Zealand Crisis (2013) is a full-length discussion of the issue and acts as a reference work.
+Three key works on inequality in New Zealand are published by Bridget Williams Books (BWB).
+Inequality: A New Zealand Crisis (updated edition 2018) is a full-length discussion of the issue and acts as a reference work.

 The Inequality Debate; A New Zealand Introduction (2014) is a shorter introduction to the issue, while Wealth and New Zealand (2015) looks at what’s happening at the wealthier end of the spectrum.

 Edited by Max Rashbrooke, the chapters of Inequality: A New Zealand Crisis are written by some of New Zealand’s leading academics and commentators, and lay bare the startling facts about the country’s increased income imbalances.

 The book also brings inequality to life with real-life stories of New Zealanders from business owners to beneficiaries.